01

 What are variants, and how do they work?

-Variant type #1: Causal variants
+Variant type #1: High-Effect variants

 Let’s look at our friends, Karl and Maya, to illustrate how variants work.